Your solar & battery questions, answered

 Does it matter which direction my roof is facing?

-In the UK, south facing solar panels will generate the most energy as they spend the maximum time facing the sun, whereas north facing panels are not recommended because they’ll see little direct sunlight.
+In the UK, south facing solar panels will generate the most energy as they spend the maximum time facing the sun, whereas north facing panels are not generally not recommended because they’ll see little direct sunlight.
 The Energy Savings Trust estimates that panels facing east or west will yield around 15-20% less energy than one facing directly south.
 However if you have both an eastern and western facing roof, you have the option to have panels on each side, to follow the sun’s path throughout the day.

 It’s also important to avoid shady spots on your roof to generate the maximum amount of energy.